jean553/c-data-structures/README.md

 (where `n` is the total amount of items).
 This is the case for balanced binary search tree.

-In the worst case, we need `n` steps to find an item in a binary search tree (for exemple, last item of a linked list, which is a not balanced binary search tree, even if ordered).
+In the worst case, we need `n` steps to find an item in a binary search tree (for exemple, the last item of a linked list, which is not balanced binary search tree even if it is ordered).

 Implemented methods:
  * create